Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 Based on the results of your child’s evaluation, therapy may be recommended to address velopharyngeal closure and speech sound errors.
 Therapy activities typically include working on sounds in simple syllables (ex. “up”) then progressing to more complex words (ex. “puppy”), phrases, sentences and ultimately conversational speech.
 Depending on your child’s age and abilities, activities may be completed during play or in more structured ways such as seated at a table.

-For additional information on velopharyngeal dysfunction as well as diagnoses commonly associated with VPD, please click on the following links:
+For additional information on velopharyngeal dysfunction as well as diagnoses commonly associated with VPD, go to:

 Children’s Patient and Family Education Materials: